 As we have observed, it is possible to do optimization on the octahedral and odeco varieties by moving along curves that stay on the varieties exactly.
 However, this hard constraint sometimes causes pure manifold optimization to get stuck in local minima.
 To avoid such local minima, an approach that allows "tunneling" is required.

-The method of Merriman, Bence, and Osher [1992] is a diffusion-generated method for computing (possibly singular) maps into a target space embedded in a Euclidean space.
-Following [Osting and Wang 2017;
+The MBO method (1992) is a diffusion-generated method for computing (possibly singular) maps into a target space embedded in a Euclidean space.
+Following Osting and Wang term, yielding an energy of Ginzburg-Landau type,